Frequently Asked Questions

 Connecting an external service to an internal environment opens new potential penetration routes detectable through the product bake-off process described above.

 • Lateral Movement: Lateral movement technologies assess a system’s defense ability to prevent an attack lateral or vertical progression across known attack routes.
-The Cymulate Lateral Movement module includes the attack simulation assessment ability to modify its initial intended route when encountering an obstacle and attempts to find an alternative attack path.
+The Cymulate Lateral Movement module includes the attack simulation assessment ability to modify its initial intended route when encountering an obstacle and attempts to find an alternative attack path

-• Purple Teaming: Complementing BAS set of off-the-shelf attack simulation scenarios, a purple teaming framework allows cybersecurity teams to accelerate the creation of environment-specific attack scenarios.
+• Purple Teaming: Complementing BAS set of off-the-shelf attack simulations scenarios, a purple teaming framework allows cybersecurity teams to accelerate the creation of environment-specific attack scenarios.
 The Cymulate advanced scenarios module provides a framework with a bank of attack executions that can be chained together or enriched with custom code to match the desired assessment scope.
 These bespoke customized attack templates can be stored and rerun at will.

-4. Running an Attack Surface Management (ASM) assessment test on the prospective suppliers consists of simulating cyber-attackers’ reconnaissance attack phase procedure.
+Run the ASM test on the prospective suppliers consists of simulating cyber-attackers' reconnaissance attack phase procedure.
 Practically, it entails scanning the Internet to uncover exposed digital assets potentially exploitable by adversaries, such as domains, subdomains, ports, and other Internet-facing vulnerabilities and Open-Source Intelligence (OSINT).
 This gives an indication of the third-party security consciousness but no information about the direct security impact of connecting the organization’s infrastructure with the third party.

 Additionally, when new intelligence about threats involving an organization's supplier or other third parties emerges, Cymulate provides the ability to assess the impact on the organization and assists in planning defensive and remediation efforts.